skirwan/skirwan.github.io/_posts/2003-10-13-titles-are-hard.markdown

   - /archives/2003/10/titles_are_hard.shtml
 legacy_url: http://seankerwin.org/archives/2003/10/titles_are_hard.shtml
 ---
-<p>Follow up question; if I don't believe in Heaven or Hell, why do I consistently capitalize said metaphysical destinations?</p>
+Follow up question; if I don't believe in Heaven or Hell, why do I consistently capitalize said metaphysical destinations?

-<p>Introduced MCK to her birthday present.
-I'll leave it to her whether to unveil it publically, but she did seem to like it.</p>
+Introduced MCK to her birthday present.
+I'll leave it to her whether to unveil it publically, but she did seem to like it.